Ashutoshrx/Natural-Language-Processing/README.md

 # ALGORITHMS

 The goal of this project is to study the classificational data and forecast the probability of different classes based on various attributes.
-This project uses Naïve Bayes Classifier algorithm to predict the classes which is mostly used for text classification.
+This project uses Naïve Bayes Classifier and Support Vector Machine algorithm to predict the classes which is mostly used for text classification.
 It uses Bayes Theorem which predicts the membership probabilities of each class such as the probability that given record belongs to a particular class.
 The maximum probability is considered as the most likely class.
+It also uses Support Vector Machine outputs an optimal hyperplane which categorizes new examples.
+In two-dimensional space this hyperplane is line dividing plane in two parts where in each class lay in either side.
 We have used Train-test-split function in scikit-learn to split the data into a training set and testing set, it could split the whole dataset into several packs and in each pack, the indices of the testing set would be higher than the training set.
 By doing this can prevent look-ahead bias, which means the model would not use future data to train itself

 # POPULATION EVALUATION METRICS